June 21, 2018

 In order to know if you’re on track to complete a project on time you need to know three things—your project lifecycle, key milestones, and completion criteria.

 These four things will guide your team not only when you’re planning, but also when you’re working through the project, making changes, and delivering your final product.
-You can cement these when writing your project scope and timeline and building your work breakdown structure, and it will simplify decision making and guide you towards success.
+You can cement these when creating a project timeline and scope and building your work breakdown structure, and it will simplify decision making and guide you towards success.

 Outline the Project Scope and Requirements

 Speaking of success, one of the keys to keeping your success criteria clear are well-defined project scope and project requirements.
 Before your team starts working, you need to know exactly what you’re expected to complete and what the project will and won’t include.
 A project scope defines this for everyone and makes it easy to decide if something is or isn’t part of the project.

 It’s easy for a project to grow and creep over time.
 This slows progress and can put your team off course.
 Spend time developing the requirement and scope of the project before you start work to keep your team on the right track.